sqjin/scAI/README.md

 # scAI: a single cell Aggregation and Integration method for analyzing single cell multi-omics data

-- scAI is an unsupervised approach for integrative analysis of gene expression and chromatin accessibility or DNA methylation proflies measured in the same individual cells.
+- scAI is an unsupervised approach for integrative analysis of gene expression and chromatin accessibility or DNA methylation profiles measured in the same individual cells.
 - scAI infers a set of biologically relevant factors, which enable various downstream analyses, including the identification of cell clusters, cluster-specific markers and regulatory relationships.
 - scAI provides an intuitive way to visualize features (i.e., genes and loci) alongside the cells in two dimensions.
 - scAI aggegrates chromatin profiles of similar cells in an unsupervised and iterative manner, which opens up new avenues for analyzing extremely sparse, binary scATAC-seq data.